 A. The penalty for fornication was stoning: Mary could have been stoned to death and her unborn child would have died along with her; but God moved Joseph to take her to be his wife.
 (Matthew 1:18ff)

 B. Now, a second time Satan tries to take Jesus’ life through Herod’s decree but God sent angels to warn Joseph, (Matthew 2:13-16)

-D. It can be truthfully said of Jesus, “He was born to die!” for He came to die for your sins and mine.
+C. It can be truthfully said of Jesus, “He was born to die!” for He came to die for your sins and mine, (Mark 10:45).

-C. In return, I’m asking you to give your life back to Him today.
+C. Jesus loved you and me so much He suffered and died a horrible death.
+In return, I’m asking you to give your life back to Him tonight, (Romans 10:13).